kanisterio/kanister/docs/install.rst

 This option lets Helm manage the CRD resources.

-Using custom certificates for the Admission Webhook Server
+Using custom certificates with the Validating Webhook Controller for Blueprints
 ==========================================================

 By default the Helm chart is configured to automatically generate a